chimaera66/DNA-autosomal-superkit-creator/README.md

 - [ ] Add comments on top of superkit file
 - [ ] Add support for the latest MyHeritage file format
 - [ ] Add support for the latest TellMeGen file format
-- [ ] Add support for command line arguments?
 - [ ] Improve company detection "algorithm"
 - [ ] Improve the genotype count per company produced in the end
-- [ ] Improve each ouput format to more closely be like the originals
 - [ ] Add algorithm to decide which duplicate is more correct by "majority count"
+- [X] Add support for command line arguments
+- [X] Improve each ouput format to more closely be like the originals
-- [ ] Add option to trim chromosome positions to fit within each companys SNP range for each chromosome
+- [X] Add option to trim chromosome positions to fit within each companys SNP range for each chromosome

 ### DNA File Analyzer
-- [X] Add information about what SNP span on each chromosome each company tests
 - [ ] Add support for the latest MyHeritage file format
 - [ ] Add support for the latest TellMeGen file format
+- [X] Add information about what SNP span on each chromosome each company tests